RiffleSystems/riffle-website/src/pages/essays/prelude.md

   `
 },
 ```
-This simple approach to virtualized list rendering turns out to be fast enough to support rapid scrolling over a large collection of tracks.
+This simple approach to virtualized list rendering turns out to be fast enough to support rapid scrolling over a large collection of tracks:

 <video controls="controls" muted="muted" src="/assets/blog/prelude/scroll.mp4" playsinline="" />

  Because all the data is available locally and we can query it quickly, we don’t need to reason about manual caches or downloading paginated batches of data; we can simply declaratively query for the data we want given the current state of the view.

-### Editing the data from outside the app
+### Editing UI state from another app

 When using the desktop version of our app, the database is stored in a SQLite file on disk which can be opened in a generic SQL tool like TablePlus.
 This is helpful for debugging, but we can go further: we can even _modify the UI state_ of the app from the generic tool, e.g. changing the search term or sort order.
 The UI reacts as the database contents change: